Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

+This anticommutator shuffles the matrix elements of $h^{(1/2)}$ in a complicated way.
+The anticommutator arises because the transverse holonomy is supported by an edge with the topology of a loop: the holonomy both begins and ends at the same vertex.
+Therefore \Etld "grasps" the holonomy on both sides.

-Some technical points: In \eq{grasp} I have omitted the delta functions coming from the [\Etld,A] commutators, because the delta functions are always canceled by the area and line integrals associated with \E{x}{A} and \A{B}{x}.
-(I always suppress the area integration associated with each \Etld.)
-The overall factor 1/2 is a relic of the integrals over the deltas, 1/2 because the deltas occur at the endpoints of the edge integration. $\gamma\kappa$ is the product of Immirzi parameter times 8$\pi$G; $\hbar = c = 1$.
+In \eq{actionE} $\kappa = 8 \pi G; \gamma$ = Immirsi parameter; and the 1/2 comes about because the \Etld grasps the $\int A\cdot S$ argument of the holonomy at endpoints , resulting in half a delta function.
+The delta functions are always canceled by the area and line integrals associated with \E{x}{A} and \A{B}{x}.
+I have suppressed the area integration associated with each \Etld.